 Yes!
 For a number of reasons:

 - We are not recreating the wheel.
 John Adams is being designed after other successful charter high schools.
-These schools include Peak to Peak Chart School in Lafayette, Liberty Common High School in Fort Collins, and The Classical Academy in Colorado Springs.
+These schools include Peak to Peak Charter School in Lafayette, Liberty Common High School in Fort Collins, and The Classical Academy in Colorado Springs.

 - Charter schools are successful when parents are involved.
 So get involved!